 equinox

-Either of the two times a year (around March 20 and September 22) when day and night are of roughly equal length everywhere on Earth.
+Equinox (noun) means Either of the two times a year (around March 20 and September 22) when day and night are of roughly equal length everywhere on Earth.
+Example: “The spring equinox marks the start of longer, warmer days in the north.”

-How to Use Equinox
+How to use equinox

 Learner’s notesIn plain EnglishThe day, twice a year, when day and night last about the same amount of time.